theory/justatheory/content/post/past/perl/odd-test-failures.md

 ---
 date: 2006-10-02T20:58:56Z
-slug: odd-test-failures
+slug: odd-cpan-test-failures
 title: What's With These CPAN-Testers Failures?
 aliases: [/computers/programming/perl/odd_test_failures.html]
 tags: [Perl, CPAN, testing, mod_perl]
 type: post
 ---

 So I just learned about and subscribed to the [CPAN-Testers feed for my modules].
 There appear to be a number of odd failures.
 Take [this one].
-It says, “Can't locate Algorithm/Diff.pm,” despite the fact that I have properly specified the requirement for `Text::Diff`, which itself properly requires `Algorithm::Diff.`.
+It says,“Can't locate Algorithm/Diff.pm,” despite the fact that I have properly specified the requirement for `Text::Diff`, which itself properly requires `Algorithm::Diff.`.
 Is this an instance of `CPAN.pm` or `CPANPLUS` not following all prerequisites, or what?

 Or take [this failure].
 It says, “\[CP\_ERROR\] \[Mon Sep 5 09:32:08 2005\] No
 such module 'mod\_perl' found on CPAN”.
 Yet [here it is].
 Maybe the `CPANPLUS`